jake-small/backroll_bevy_template/README.md

 2. Open both the repo folder and the copied folder
 3. In the copied folder, go to [netcode.rs](game_plugin/src/netcode.rs#L9) and change `LOCAL_PLAYER_NUMBER` to `1`
 3. Run `cargo run --features native` for both which should start the game
 4. Click the "Play" button for each game.
-They should now be connected and running, although there are a few issues explained below
+They should now be connected and running (wait for player 2 to stop outputting "Load State" before moving so that both players are in sync)

+### Current Status:

+I've tested this with 2 Windows 10 laptops on a local network and verified that actions are sent across the network.
+Rollback, however, doesn't seem to work (see "Current Issues" below)

 ### Current Issues:

-1. Input actions for the second player don't get added as a Resource.
-In other words, only player1's inputs work
-    - See line 72 of [player.rs](game_plugin/src/player.rs#L72).
-If `0..2` is replaced with `(0..2).rev()`, then the second player's actions work but not the first's
-    - ~~This could be because 2 local players aren't allowed on the same peer.
-See https://github.com/HouraiTeahouse/backroll-rs/issues/1~~
-        - I've tested with two computers on a local network and while player 1's movement works (yay!), player 2's still doesn't.
-This rules out the above hypothesis
-2. `netcode.rs/save_world()`: player_state query seems to be empty and therefore doesn't do anything
+1. `netcode.rs/save_world()`: player_state query seems to be empty and therefore doesn't do anything
-3. `netcode.rs/load_world()`: player_state query seems to be empty and therefore doesn't do anything
+2. `netcode.rs/load_world()`: player_state query seems to be empty and therefore doesn't do anything

 ### Todo:

-- Figure out issue #1, if it is due to lack of local player support, then try to add it to backroll.rs
 - Fix save_world() and load_world()
 - Figure out a better way to test 2 players, like a tool to copy the repo at least
     - Unity has [ParrelSync](https://github.com/VeriorPies/ParrelSync) as a reference
+- Test in other environments- as of now I've only tested in Windows 10
-- Cleanup needed- this is my first Rust project and it probably shows ;)
+- Cleanup needed- this is my first Rust project and I'm not sure about Bevy best practices.
+I know there must be a cleaner way to split player.rs and netcode.rs

 ### Referenced Projects: